nzaghini/react-native-graphql-addc-2018/README.md

 - 🤟 GraphQL querying via Apollo Client
 - 👍 and more ...

 You can check out the different commits to see the different stages of the project.
 This is a valid approach also during the Workshop in case you fall behind and want to quickly catch up.

+Tags you may want to look at:

+- 0.1.0: Scaffolding project setup
+- 0.2.0: Static Movie List on the screen
+- 0.3.0: Added support for Directors of Movies
+- 0.4.0: Apollo integration for GraphQL network query
+- 0.5.0: Added Jest tests

 ## Repository Evolution 🤤
 This repository won't stale at the Workshop date.
 It will continue growing with extra features over time as a best practice example project of React Native with GraphQL.
 Future development will include: